uikit/uikit-site/docs/pages/thumbnav.md

 ## Position as overlay

-To position the thumbnav on top of an element or the [Slideshow component](slideshow.md) for example,, add one of the `.uk-position-*` classes from the [Position component](position.md) to a `div` element wrapping the thumbnav.
+To position the thumbnav on top of an element or the [Slideshow component](slideshow.md) for example, add one of the `.uk-position-*` classes from the [Position component](position.md) to a `div` element wrapping the thumbnav.
 To create a position context on the container, add the `.uk-position-relative` class.

 ```html
 <div class="uk-position-relative">